linuxlawson/sample-website/README.md

 ## Sample Website

 A very basic sample website
-using just html and css
+using just html and css.

 Three column layout
 made for future use.